Update: This article was last updated by Moonpreneur on 24th April 2023 to reflect the accuracy and up-to-date information on the page.

 Well for starters, Virtual Reality and Augmented Reality technology provide children with a space where they can grasp complex concepts and gain hands-on learning experience in low-risk virtual settings.
 STEM-related courses, medical simulations, arts and humanities materials, and technical education, AR and VR have the capabilities to enhance it.

-The other reason is that Virtual Reality and Augmented Reality technology are on their way to becoming one of the most promising addition to the ‘Edtech’ space as it has the ability to share information in new and more engaging ways virtually.
+The other reason is that Virtual Reality and Augmented Reality technology are on their way to becoming one of the most promising additions to the ‘Edtech’ space as it has the ability to share information in new and more engaging ways virtually.

 3. Nano Learning